 Tournament Trends & Key Factors.

-Analysing the final stats of the top two from the past two renewals gives us a little more insight into the type of player suited to this test:
+Analysing the final stats of the top six finishers here in 2003 gives us a little more insight into the type of player suited to this test:

 Event Form.
-Perhaps the last two events are the most relevant given we're playing on the same track again this year, however the Italian Open is often played on a similar style layout with tree-lined fairways and small greens.
-It's interesting to note that three of the past five winners of the Italian Open had already previously won the title in their career and five of the past seven had recorded a top-3 finish or better in this event before their victory.
+Recent renewals are perhaps a little irrelevant as we're playing on a track not used for so long, however the Italian Open is often played on a similar style layout with tree-lined fairways and challenging greens.
+It's interesting to note that three of the past six winners of the Italian Open had already previously won the title in their career and five of the past eight had recorded a top-3 finish or better in this event before their victory.
 Other multiple winners of this event include Ian Poulter, Bernhard Langer, Sam Torrance and Sandy Lyle and it's clearly an event, or style of event, that can favour the same types of players year after year - even 2003 winner Gronberg had an Italian Open top-10 finish to his name:

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel